AliDeli80/sticky-note/README.md

 ## Description

-This is a simple React application that displays a virtual board with fixed sticky notes.
+The "Sticky Note" is a React application that provides a virtual sticky note board.

 ## Getting Started